CHAIR'S CORPORATE GOVERNANCE STATEMENT

 The Nomination Committee has three members, Graham Eves (Chair), David Banks and Theresa Wallis.
 The Committee did not meet during the year.

 As with many small companies, due to financial constraints and limited human resources, internal opportunities for succession to board director roles are circumscribed.
-As noted under Principle 6, the Committee appointed a new Non-Executive Director in November 2022 and continues to evaluate any further Board developments that may be required.
+The Committee continues to evaluate any Board developments that may be required.

 Terms of Reference for each of the Committees can be found here: